bc-anaisabel/meta_analysis_climate_restor/README.md

   <img src="output/Data_2.png" width="1000">
 </p>

   Where each row refers to a different observation.
-Starting at the left side columns contain the information for each observation and next are the recovery variables and the last columns are the climate variables (the complete database contains more climate observations that the ones shown here a more detailed breakdown of the information can be found in Table 2).
+Starting at the left side columns contain the study's information for each observation and next are the recovery variables and the last columns are the climate variables (the complete database contains more climate observations that the ones shown here, a  breakdown of the information can be found in Table 2).
 The climate variables (predictor variables) are continuous and the recovery values (response variables) are also continuous.

 *Table 2.
 Variables used in dataset of Table 1*